When you hire a contractor to work on your home, you’re placing an enormous amount of trust on them.

 Don’t be afraid to ask your contractor for a list of referrals you can call.
 If they have a recently completed project, even better; the homeowner's memory of the remodel will be fresh in their mind.
 If it’s an older remodel, you can ask if any problems have popped up; if so, did the homeowner contact the contractor?
 How did the contractor deal with these problems?

-The Tile Council of North America is constantly improving their standards as new and better tile products, grout and thinset formulas, and installation products are developed.
+The Tile Council of North America is constantly improving their standards as new and better tile technology, grout and thinset formulas, and installation products are developed.
 What was acceptable 20, 10, or even 5 years ago may not be good enough now (remember asbestos?).

 We’ve had a great number of customers return a superior product (stain-resistant grout, waterproof shower wall boards, etc.) because their contractor was unfamiliar with it and refused to learn about it.

 If your contractor is willing to learn, we can set him up with training seminars and certification courses; Wedi can even arrange to send a technical expert out to guide a contractor through his first installation of the Wedi shower system for free!